 Event Overview and Purpose:

-This event is hosted by the Lone Pine 4-H Club.
+This event is hosted by the Palermo 4-H Club with assistance from Durham Parkview East 4-H Club.

 Location: Butte College ARTS Building

 Entries due by: March 2, 2020